zewish/formred/README.md

 * ./lib/ -> a commonjs build;
 * ./es/ -> an ES modules build.
 Useful if you want to do tree-shaking in your build;
-* ./dist/ -> a UMD build which exports `FormRed` global.
+* ./dist/ -> an UMD build which exports `FormRed` global.
 Can be used for demo purposes with the UMD builds of React, Redux and React-Redux.

 ### Documentation